-In 2032, the Olympic Games will take place in Brisbane between 23 July and 8 August.
-The Olympic Games will result in a considerable influx of tourists, athletes, and media.
-As a result of this influx of tourism and need for accessibility to sporting arenas, the Queensland Government will be investing in the upgrade of the Brisbane City Infrastructure as well as the transport and road systems between Sunshine Coast and the Gold Coast.
+In 2032, the Olympic and Paralympic Games will take place in Brisbane between 23 July and 8 August.
+The Olympic Games will result in a considerable influx of tourists, athletes, and give Brisbane great visibility with the world’s media.
+As a result of this influx of tourism and need for accessibility to sporting arenas for the Olympic and Paralympic Games, the Queensland Government will be investing in the upgrade of the Brisbane City Infrastructure as well as the transport and road systems between Sunshine Coast and the Gold Coast.

 The world’s largest sporting event, including the Olympics and the Paralympic Games, will be gracing the streets of Brisbane, Australia, in the next decade.
 Hosting the Olympic Games is a prestigious and exciting time for any city.
-It puts your country (and your country’s infrastructure) on the grand stage, broadcasting to a worldwide audience.
+The Olympics is the hosted sport that puts your country (and your country’s infrastructure) on the grand stage, broadcasting to a worldwide audience.
 It’s no wonder the hosts often invest huge sums of money into making an impression — or not making any obvious mistakes.
+The Brisbane 2032 Olympic and Paralympic games will be no different, with the Queensland Government and Australian Government set to invest in many infrastructure projects for the Brisbane 2032 games.

 Throughout the history of the Olympic Games, every host nation has encountered its own set of unique problems.
 Rio de Janeiro appears to be still recovering from the effects of hosting, and economists disagree on whether the opportunity to host really boosts a country’s economy.
 However, the event does give governments and industry a reason to invest in much-needed infrastructure, or bring forward deadlines for existing projects, while also allowing for some return on the investment.